00Pratik-Biswas00/Python_projects/README.md

 📁 I. Pomodoro_Stopwatch -> It's a stopwatch that follows the famous Pomodoro technique which states work for 25 mins, take a 5 mins short break, work for 25 mins, take a 5 mins short break, work for 25 mins, take a 5 mins short break, work for 25 mins, take a 20 mins long break.
 Continue...

+📁 J. Password_Manager -> Generates strong passwords and also save your passwords.

+📁 K. French_English_Word_Game -> A flashcard game where you have to choose the correct English word of a given French word within 3 secs.

+📁 L. Sending_Emails_Using_Pyhton ->
+# 1. Change MY_EMAIL/MY_PASSWORD to your details.
+# 2. Go to your email provider and make it allow less secure apps.
+# 3. Update the SMTP ADDRESS to match your email provider.
+# 4. Update birthdays.csv to contain today's month, day, emails, and names.

 📄 1.
 Rock_paper_scissors -> It is a basic rock-paper-scissor game that we all have played.
 Ascii art is given to make the result more presentable.

 📄 2.
 Password_generator -> This code will generate a solid password.
 You have to select how many characters, symbols, and numbers you want in your password.